balaji1974/nosql/hbase/README.md

 ## Wide column database - Eg. HBase, Cassandra, BigTable
 ## HBase runs on Hadoop file system
 ## HBase is an open-source wide column store distributed database that is based on Google's Bigtable.
+## Very efficient and fast for read operations on individual columns but slows down if the columns are more in reads.
+## Eg. Never do 'select * from table' on a column database
+## Inserts are fast
+## Updates are not performed as it is too slow and costly and hence we insert new values instead of overwritting the old values

 ## About HBase
 ```xml
 It consist of Key and a column family (which is a collection of columns)
 RowKey is unique and used to indentify individual rows in a table